 - In a large skillet, brown soy crumbles in olive oil.
 Add the taco seasoning.
-Set aside to cool to room temperature.
+Set aside to cool.

 - Place the beans in a blender or food processor with 1/2 cup of the salsa.
-Blend for about 15 – 20 seconds, until the beans are the consistency of refried beans.
+Blend for about 15 – 20 seconds, until the beans are a spreadable consistency.

 - Layer the following in a serving dish:

-- Sprinkle 2 cups of shredded soy cheese on top of beans.
+- Sprinkle 2 cups of vegan shreds on top of the beans.

-- Sprinkle taco-flavored soy crumbles on top of cheese.
+- Sprinkle taco-flavored soy crumbles on top of the cheese.

-- Stir vegan sour cream (and consider adding a little plant-based milk if it's super thick).
-Then carefully spread sour cream across top of veggie crumbles.
+- Stir the vegan sour cream (and consider adding a little plant-based milk if it's super thick).
+Then carefully spread sour cream across the top of veggie crumbles.

-- Spread guacamole on top of sour cream.
+- Spread guacamole on top of the sour cream.

-- Pour salsa over guacamole and spread evenly.
+- Pour salsa over the guacamole and spread it across evenly.

 - Add garnishes like, any remaining shredded cheese, black olives, chopped tomatoes, chopped green onions, etc.